-Commission Proposal EP Mandate st6087/21 Council Mandate Draft Agreement to the transmission of machine-to-machine communications.
-Specific safeguards could also be adopted under sectorial legislation, as for instance Directive 2014/53/EU. to the transmission of machine-to-machine communications.
+Commission Proposal EP Mandate st6087/21 Council Mandate Directive 2002/58/EC principle of confidentiality enshrined in this Regulation should also apply to the transmission of machine-to-machine communications.
+Specific safeguards could also be adopted under sectorial legislation, as for instance Directive 2014/53/EU. principle of confidentiality enshrined in this Regulation should also apply to the transmission of machine to-machine communications.
 Specific safeguards could also be adopted under sectorial legislation, as for instance Directive 2014/53/EU.
-AM 10 deleted Things in the digital single market, it is necessary to clarify that this Regulationthis Regulation, in particular the requirements relating to the confidentiality of communications, should apply to the transmission of such services.
+AM 10 deleted of communications, and to promote a trusted and secure Internet of Things in the digital single market, it is necessary to clarify that this Regulationthis Regulation, in particular the requirements relating to the confidentiality of communications, should apply to the transmission of such services.
 The transmission of machine-to-machine or Internet of Things services regularly involves the conveyance of signals via an electronic communications network and, hence, constitutes an electronic communications service.
-This Regulation should apply to the provider of the transmission service if that transmission is carried out via a publicly available electronic communications service or network.
+This Regulation should apply to the provider of the transmission is carried out via a publicly available electronic communications service or network.
 Conversely.
 Therefore, where the transmission of machine-to-machine or Internet of Things services is carried out via a private or closed network such as a closed factory network, the principle of confidentiality enshrined in this Regulation should alsonot apply.
-Typically, providers of machine-to-machine or Internet of Things services operate at the application layer (on top of electronic to the transmission of machine to-machine communications services).
-These service providers and their

-st6087/21

-Commission Proposal EP Mandate Draft Agreement

-Council Mandate

-customers who use IoT services are in this respect end-users, and not providers of the electronic communication service and therefore benefit from the protection of confidentiality of their electronic communications data.
+Typically, providers of machine-to-machine or Internet of Things services operate at the application layer (on top of electronic to the transmission of machine-to-machine st6087/21 Commission Proposal EP Mandate ~ Directive 2002/58/EC Council Mandate communications services).
+These service providers and their customers who use IoT services are in this respect end-users, and not providers of the electronic communication service and therefore benefit from the protection of confidentiality of their electronic communications data.
 Specific safeguards could also be adopted under sectorial legislation, as for instance Directive 2014/53/EU.

-Recital 1 3

-110010011

-24 (13) The development of fast and efficient wireless technologies has fostered the increasing availability for the public of internet access via wireless networks accessible by anyone in public and semi-private spaces such as 'hotspots' situated at different places within a city, department stores, shopping malls and hospitals.
+Recital 1 3 24 (13) The development of fast and efficient wireless technologies has fostered the increasing availability for the public of internet access via wireless networks accessible by anyone in public and semi-private spaces such as 'hotspots' situated at different places within a city, department stores, shopping malls and hospitals.
 To the extent that those communications networks are provided to an undefined group of end-users, the confidentiality of the communications transmitted through such networks should be protected.
-The fact that wireless electronic communications services may be ancillary to other services should not stand in the way of ensuring the protection of confidentiality of (13) The development of fast and efficient wireless technologies has fostered the increasing availability for the public of internet access via wireless networks accessible by anyone in public and semi-private spaces such as 'hotspots' wireless internet access points situated at different places within a city, for example department stores, shopping malls and, hospitals.
+The fact that wireless electronic communications services may be ancillary to other services should not (13) The development of fast and efficient wireless technologies has fostered the increasing availability for the public of internet access via wireless networks accessible by anyone in public and semi-private spaces such as 'hotspots' wireless internet access points situated at different places within a city, for example department stores, shopping malls-and, hospitals.
 To the extent that, airports, hotels and restaurants.
-Those communications networks are provided to an undefined group of end users, the confidentiality of the communications transmitted through such networks should be protected.
-The fact that wireless electronicaccess points might (13) The development of fast and efficient wireless technologies has fostered the increasing availability for the public of internet access via wireless networks accessible by anyone in public and semi-private spaces such as 'hotspots' situated at different places within a city, department stores, shopping malls and hospitals.
+Those communications networks are provided to an undefined group of end-users, the confidentiality of the communications transmitted through such networks should be protected.
+(13) The development of fast and efficient wireless technologies has fostered the increasing availability for the public of internet access via wireless networks accessible by anyone in public and semi-private spaces such as 'hotspots' situated at different places within a city, department stores, shopping malls and hospitals.
 To the extent that those communications networks are provided to an undefined group of end-users, regardless if these networks are secured with passwords or not, the confidentiality of the communications transmitted through such networks should be protected.
-The fact that wireless electronic communications services may be